 Can You Clean a Toilet with Bleach?
-Is It a Good Idea?
+3 Simple Steps

 Cleaning the toilet is one of the worst home cleaning jobs there is, and it’s one that many people shirk away from until there are visible signs of staining and dirt.
 However, it is one area that has the potential for the most bacteria and mess.